stringflow/pokemon-rom/docs/tileset.md

 Used to tell the game when to automatically path the player one tile down.
 ### rom_isledgehop
 `(ROM& rom, u8 tilesetId, u8 playerTile, u8 ledgeTile, u8 input) -> bool`
 Returns if moving from the player tile to the ledge tile with the input will result in a ledge hop.
+The input is expected to be the joypad value.
+$10 for right.
+$20 for left.
+$40 for up.
+$80 for down.
 ### rom_isshoretile
 `(u8 tile) -> bool`
 Returns if the tile is a shore tile.